AbidHasanPiash/flights/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under the MIT License.

-## Contributing

-If you'd like to contribute to this project, please follow the Contributing Guidelines in the CONTRIBUTING.md file.

 ## Acknowledgments